-The ERMC will conduct an anonymous voting exercise to rate and priorities MSM.
-The MSM list will table to the Board by ARMC for the Board approval.
+The ERMC will conduct a materiality review internally to identify MSM that were and remained relevant and significant to the Group and its stakeholders in influencing business decisions.
+The MSM list will be tabled to the Board by ARMC for the Board approval.